EpicGateway/postman-collections/README.md

 # EpicPay Gateway API - Postman Collections
-A repository of Postman collections for the EpicPay Gateway Payment API.
+A repository of Postman collections for the EpicPay Gateway API.

 ### Get Started